 - In December 2018, won a significant trial verdict for a Susquehanna fund and two senior executives after a bench trial asserting fraud claims in the $115 sale of Plimus to Great Hill.

-- As the co-lead lawyer for Lynn Tilton, the “Diva of Distressed”, defeated the SEC after a three-week trial in the SEC’s ALJ court, where the ALJ dismissed all fraud and negligence charges against Ms. Tilton.
+- In 2017, as the co-lead lawyer for Lynn Tilton, the “Diva of Distressed”, defeated the SEC after a three-week trial in the SEC’s ALJ court, where the ALJ dismissed all fraud and negligence charges against Ms. Tilton.

 - Obtained a rare reversal of a denial of summary judgment from the New York Appellate Division, on behalf of Trust Company of the West, on grounds the plaintiff hedge fund failed to establish loss causation in a case where TCW was the collateral manager for a large portfolio of mortgage-backed securities that failed to perform in the wake of the global financial crisis.
 TCW successfully argued the financial crisis caused the loss, not TCW’s management.

 - Obtained affirmance by the New Jersey Appellate Division of a dismissal from the bench after oral argument of a complaint against Merck challenging its tax disclosures.

 - Rio Tinto, the world’s second largest mining company, in an SEC suit and associated putative class actions alleging a Section 10(b) violation concerning the timing of an impairment taken in connection with a $4 billion project in Mozambique.